 I love that I can customize them to include the candies or sweets I’m craving at the time!

-You can get this snack at Hollywood Studios at the Neighborhood Bakery at Pixar Place.
+You can get this delicious snack at the Trolley Car Cafe.

 Tiana fans – this one’s for you!